trueNebula/MAP-Interpreter/README.md

 ---
 ## Program Structure
-The Interpreter is built using the Model-View-Controller-Repository architecture.
+The Interpreter is built using the model-view-controller-Repository architecture.

 ---
-## Model
+## model
-The ***Model*** contains classes that describe every element of the program (ProgramState, Statements, Expressions, Values, Types), as well as Exceptions and Collections.
+The ***model*** contains classes that describe every element of the program (ProgramState, Statements, Expressions, Values, Types), as well as Exceptions and Collections.

 ### Exceptions:
  - CollectionException